-As of December 31, 2014, our transmission networks consisted of approximately 2.21 million fiber kilometers of fiber optic cable for trunking and approximately 8.04 million fiber kilometers of fiber optic cable for local loop.
+As of December 31, 2015, our transmission networks consisted of approximately 1.67 million fiber kilometers of fiber optic cable for trunking and approximately 8.49 million fiber kilometers of fiber optic cable for local loop.

 Between 2009 and 2013, we deployed next generation synchronous digital hierarchy, or NG SDH, and optical cross connect, or OXC, equipment for providing TDM and data service.
 Due to the emergence of packet-transport network, or PTN, technology, which is a cost-effective method for transmitting packet-based data services, we began the deployment of PTN and stopped the deployment of NG SDH network in 2014.
 Between 2007 and 2014, we deployed 40/80-wavelength Re-configurable Optical Add-Drop Multiplexer, or ROADM, for backbone transmission network in order to provide new data services such as gigabit Ethernet, fiber channel, 2.5 gigabit and 10 gigabit packet over SDH and 10 gigabit Ethernet.
 Due to the high utilization of our existing ROADM network, we began to introduce the optical transport network, or OTN, trial network to meet the demand of 100G wavelength services in 2014.
-In 2015, we expect to continue to assess the cost-effectiveness and maturity of OTN equipment in order to decide the right timing of its large-scale deployment.
 Between 2009 and 2013, we had already completed the deployment of 5,519 GbE OXC/NG SDH, which was stopped in 2014 due to the introduction of PTN.
-In addition, we had completed the deployment of 1,189 wavelength ROADM and 1,740 GbE PTN by the end of 2014.
+In addition, we had completed the deployment of 1,190 wavelength ROADM and 6,270 GbE PTN by the end of 2015.
+We will begin the large-scale deployment of OTN to meet demand for wavelength and sub-wavelength services in 2016.

 As part of our strategic focuses on the internet and data markets, our local loop connections mainly adopt FTTx technology.
 This enables us to provide broadband services, such as MOD, high speed internet access and VPN.
-As of December 31, 2014, we have constructed approximately 6.2 million FTTx ports.
-Our FTTx service can offer high-speed broadband internet access rates up to 1Gbps.
+As of December 31, 2015, we have constructed approximately 6.92 million FTTx ports.
+Our FTTx service can offer high-speed broadband internet access rates up to 1 Gbps.
 For low bandwidth demand, we use ADSL technology to provide the internet connection services for the customers.